thebitanpaul/bankpartner-api/ML Model/readme.txt

-This the logistic Regression based ML model and corresponding pkl file.
+This the logistic Regression based ML model, csv dataset and corresponding pkl file.